Ekram49/Ekram49.github.io/_posts/2025-12-20-Voyage Optimization-Report.md

 - Some clients want to see the vessel’s predicted positions in a given interval, not only the ETA at the arrival port
 - Some Clients want to see how often we send them recommendations, and how often the captain adheres to our recommendations

-Taking all that into consideration, I decided to make a tool that would automatically run the models, pull relevant data (historical and predicted) from various api’s, clean, merge them, generate the desired data table and visualizations, generate and download a PDF report that would contain all those data tables and visualizations.
+Taking all that into consideration, I decided to make a tool that would automatically run the models, pull relevant data (historical and predicted) from various api’s, clean, merge them, generate the desired data table and visualizations, and generate and download a PDF report that would contain all those data tables and visualizations.
 This would save so much time, make our VO process easier, less the room for error, as there is practically no manual work, and make the service look standard and better.

 ## Design:

-For designing the PDF, I figured out which piece of data/visualization the client prefers to see, and added it to the PDF.
+For designing the <b>PDF</b>, I figured out which piece of data/visualization the client prefers to see, and added it to the PDF.
 The PDF looked slightly different from client to client based on their requests, but here’s what they mostly look like:

 ### Page 1:

-Page 1 included some of the vessel’s metadata - Vessel’s name, voyage ID, condition (ballast or laden), departure and arrival port, etc. It also contains one or multiple predicted metrics tables, containing the predicted metrics (predicted speed over ground, fuel consumption, fuel cost, estimated time of arrival, etc.) for various shaft speeds
+Page 1 included some of the <b>vessel’s metadata</b> - Vessel’s name, voyage ID, condition (ballast or laden), departure and arrival port, etc. It also contains one or multiple predicted metrics tables, containing the predicted metrics (predicted speed over ground, fuel consumption, fuel cost, estimated time of arrival, etc.) for various shaft speeds

 ![Crepe](https://raw.githubusercontent.com/Ekram49/Ekram49.github.io/refs/heads/master/img/GC%20to%20RL/CSV%20file.png)

 ### Page 2:

-Page 2 includes a map, containing the vessel’s current position and the route the vessel took for the voyage (for live VO) and the rest of the route remaining for the voyage.
+Page 2 includes a <b>map</b>, containing the vessel’s current position and the route the vessel took for the voyage (for <b>live VO</b>) and the rest of the route remaining for the voyage.

 ![Crepe](https://raw.githubusercontent.com/Ekram49/Ekram49.github.io/refs/heads/master/img/GC%20to%20RL/CSV%20file.png)

-For multi-instruction VO, the remainder of the route is separated and color-coded to express different segments of the voyage.
+For <b>multi-instruction VO</b>, the remainder of the route is separated and color-coded to express different segments of the voyage.

 ![Crepe](https://raw.githubusercontent.com/Ekram49/Ekram49.github.io/refs/heads/master/img/GC%20to%20RL/CSV%20file.png)